 Mindfulness Is a DIY Tool

 Siegel calls the most basic process of changing your brain mindfulness training which has been around in some form or another for thousands of years in the as yoga, tai chi, qi gong, meditation, and similar activities.
 Being mindful isn’t just a new-age concept.
 It’s focusing and integrating the incoming flow of energy to actually strengthen and direct your prefrontal area of the brain.
 Being mindful creates what Siegel calls an approach state where a person is adaptable, open, and motivated.
 Mindfulness has also been proven to strengthen the immune system, improve blood pressure, and increase empathy.

 Even doing simple mindfulness techniques such as focusing on the breath for ten minutes a day makes physical changes in your brain.
 Mindfulness practice creates awareness, and with repetition and time, the state becomes a neural trait.
 Research has shown mindfulness practices taught to children to reduce playground bullying and raise grades.
 Because you can’t tell an eight-year-old to meditate, they teach them the technique by putting a stuffed animal on their belly and telling them to rock the animal by breathing deeply.

 What does this have to do with my going to speech therapy?

 We all are our own do-it-yourself projects.
-Too often, we look to the doctors or other experts to give us the answers, a super pill, or a quick fix when each of us has the power to change our health and life for the better.
-Each of us just has to start using our super power, neuroplasticity, to improve their brains and lives.
+Too often, we look to doctors or other experts to give us the answers, a super pill, or a quick fix when each of us has the power to change our health and life for the better.
+Each of us just has to start using our superpower, neuroplasticity, to improve our brains and lives.